-"Employment" is any type of work performed or services provided in exchange for money, tuition, fees, books, supplies, room, food or any other benefit.
-If you receive no pay or other benefit for work performed, this activity is not defined as "employment" but is considered to be "volunteer work."
+"Employment" is work performed or services provided in exchange for money, tuition, fees, books, supplies, room, food, or any other benefit.
+If you receive no pay or other benefit for work/services performed, the activity is not defined as "employment" and is considered to be "volunteer work."

 Enrolled students in F-1 status may work on campus.
 These students do not need to apply for permission from the United States Citizenship and Immigration Services (USCIS).
 To qualify, these students must be “in-status”.
-In status means that the student has a:
+This qualification means that the student has:

 · Valid Form I-20

 · I-94 with a Duration of Status (stamped D/S in passport) notation

 F-1 students are allowed to work on campus up to 20 hours per week when school is in session.
 During vacation periods (summer, winter, and spring breaks), these students are allowed to work on campus up to 40 hours per week.